thinxer/gotrader/README.md

 GoTrader
 ========

+This repo was no longer under development and thus open sourced.

-This is an automated bot based on gocoins.
+This is an automated bot based on coincross.